jb90000/is-vegan/README.md

 We are aware that 'veganism' and the definition of it can be a hot topic.
 We created the non-vegan list keeping in mind that veganism in dietary terms, it denotes the practice of dispensing with all products derived wholly or partly from animals.

 Our first step is to help people understand which products are vegan - that is, they don't contain any animal products, by-product, or derivatives.

-It is not driven about any vegan lifestyle choice or stereotype.
+Currently this list is limited to food, and doesn't include any clothes, cosmetics, or other non-food products.

-We welcome and appreciate any help and concerence regarding the nonvegan/canbevegan list.
+We welcome and appreciate any feedback regarding the nonvegan/canbevegan list.

-Currently we are unfortunatly not adressing any other forms of exploitation of, and cruelty to, animals for clothing, cosmetics or any other purpose.

-**Thank you all for your comments, we appreciate the discussion, as we grow and learn from your input.**
+**Thank you all for your comments - we appreciate the discussion as we grow and learn from your input.**

 [All comments on Hacker News](https://news.ycombinator.com/item?id=16316140)